canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 - [can-component.prototype.tag `tag`] is the name of the custom element.
 - [can-component.prototype.view `view`] is a [can-stache stache template] that gets parsed by CanJS and inserted into the custom element; more on that later.
-- [can-component.prototype.ViewModel `ViewModel`] is an object with properties and methods that provides the data or the _model_ to the _view_.
+- [can-component.prototype.ViewModel `ViewModel`] is an object (with properties and methods) from which the _view_ gets its _model_ data.

 The `view` is pretty boring right now; it just renders `<h1>Today’s to-dos</h1>`.
 In the next section, we’ll make it more interesting!

 > Find something confusing or need help?
 [Join our Slack](https://bitovi.com/community/slack) and post a question
 > in the [#canjs channel](https://bitovi-community.slack.com/messages/CFC22NZ8A).
-We’re always happy to help!
+We answer every question and we’re eager to help!

 ## Rendering a template with a ViewModel